The machine consists of a hopper (for dumping in bags of loose insulation), engine, blower, and hose.

 Rental Yard vs. Renting From Home Improvement Store

 It is possible to rent an insulation blower from rental yards or from home improvement stores such as Lowe's or Home Depot.

 Provided that you have your materials already lined up, you should be able to blow an entire attic in a couple of days, and certainly within the span of one week.

 Home improvement stores will often require that you purchase the cellulose as part of the blower rental package.
-Often, you can receive a reduced rental rate on the blower with purchase of the cellulose.
+Often, you can receive a reduced rental rate on the blower with the purchase of the cellulose.